 Open-ended questions give your potential customers the option to respond very honestly and to fully explain the problems they’re facing (that your product may or may not solve).
 For example, you might ask someone, “Wouldn’t it be great if you never had to scoop your dog’s poop during walks?”
 If they’re a dog owner, chances are they will say yes.
 But if you ask them, “What have you done to solve that problem?” they will probably say they haven’t tried anything other than using bags they get from the grocery store.

-When you use open-ended questions effectively, you’ll know you’ve hit a real migraine problem when the customer tells you it’s a problem without your prompting and then explains what specific actions they’ve taken to solve the problem.
+When you use open-ended client feedback questions effectively, you’ll know you’ve hit a real migraine problem when the customer tells you it’s a problem without your prompting and then explains what specific actions they’ve taken to solve the problem.

 They also avoid biased language, like ”Do you agree that…” or “Don’t you hate it when…”

-Unlike leading questions, open-ended questions turn the interview into a conversation.
+Unlike leading questions, open-ended client feedback questions turn the interview into a conversation.
 While your customer is talking—and if your questions are good, they may talk for a while—give them verbal and physical responses, like saying, “Uh-huh” or nodding your head.
 Talk as little as possible; you’re here to learn.

 But in order to learn, you need to listen.
 Actively listen for any pain points, not just the one you expect to discover, and dig deeper when you’ve found one.
 You can do this by asking more direct questions:

-Even though open-ended questions can have a wide range of answers, the questions should still be focused.
+Even though open-ended client feedback questions can have a wide range of answers, the questions should still be focused.
 For example, if you have an idea for a client relationship management tool, you shouldn’t start by asking, “What are the three biggest problems in your life?”
 Instead ask the interviewee to tell you about how they keep in touch with potential and current clients.
 “Tell me about the tools that help you do that.”
 “Are there any that don’t work as well as you wanted?”
 After answering those few questions, you’ll have enough information to ask them to walk you through the process they followed for the last prospective client they targeted.
 “How did you hear about them?”
 “What did you do after the first contact?”
 “How did you stay in touch?”

 By asking focused, unbiased, and open-ended questions during the initial interview—and digging deeper on pain points—you’ll have information you can immediately use to more effectively pursue the right ideas, and avoid ones that won’t work.